yskuniv/xmas_tree/README.md

 $
 ```

-Run `./build_and_start_tree.sh` again.
-Then the building will start.
+Run `./build_and_start_tree.sh` again, then the building will start.
 Wait a moment to finish it.

 ```console
 $ ./build_and_start_tree.sh